0phl/0phl/README.md

 ##  About Me

-I'm a passionate full-stack developer currently pursuing my studies in Computer Science.
+I'm a passionate full-stack developer currently pursuing my studies in Information Techbology.
 I love turning complex problems into simple, beautiful, and intuitive solutions.
 When I'm not coding, you'll find me exploring new technologies, or learning about the latest trends in web development.

 -  Currently working on **full-stack web applications**
 -  Learning **advanced React patterns** and **cloud technologies**